Last Amended September 2017

 The association has been set up for an indefinite period of time.

-3.3 The Coordinators or the Chairman can, however, be asked to assist in settling a dispute should they wish to do so.
+3.3 The Coordinators or the Chairman can, however, be asked to assist in settling a dispute if they are able.

-4.2 CHANGE OF OWNERSHIP Any change in the owner interest of a member must be reported to the IFA Secretariat immediately, which will inform the membership and request their opinion regarding the continuation of the member.
+4.2 CHANGE OF OWNERSHIP Any change in the owner interest of a member must be reported to the IFA Secretariat immediately, which will inform the Board for further consideration.